 Furnace Installation Costs

 Although it will cost more initially, having a professional heating company install your furnace is crucial.
-This is because a furnace that is installed and calibrated properly will save you money in the long run.
+This is because a properly installed and calibrated furnace will save you money in the long run.
 It will run more efficiently and be less likely to experience major issues that require costly repairs.

 In Alberta, a heat-loss calculation is also required when installing a furnace.
 This calculation will be done by the Edmonton heating company you hire.